Skip to main content

 Overview

 Webhooks let you receive real-time notifications when events happen in Magpipe.
-Instead of polling the API for updates, Magpipe sends a POST request to your server with event data as soon as a call completes.
+Instead of polling the API for updates, Magpipe sends a POST request to your server with event data as soon as the event occurs — voice calls completing, SMS messages arriving or being sent, and chat sessions ending.

 Webhooks and API configuration